 Philip R. Collins

-Philip R. Collins is known worldwide for his specialist skills and knowledge, gained from a lifetime of work
+Philip R. Collins is known worldwide for his specialist skills and knowledge, derived

 W. E. Knowles Middleton

 of the National Research Council of Canada.
 In 1943 he was elected a

 Fellow of the Royal Society of Canada and in 1960 a Fellow of the

 Optical Society of America, whose Ives Medal he received in 1959.
 In